cilidon/insurance-policy-/README.md

 # insurance-policy-
 insurance policy website

-host over a server to use php
+host over a server or use xamp

-or use xamp
+starting page is nav1.php